samidon16/Chrome-Extension-Puppeteer/README.md

 Stock prices for delisted companies are not on public websites, and can only be found through paid database subscriptions.
 A financial database should be chosen and added to the extension for data collection.

-### Net Income

-Net income is currently found on the NASDAQ website under a company's IPO page in financials and fillings.
-The net income listed there is always positive, regardless of if the company had a let loss.
-A process must be added to the extension to open the SEC documents listed on that page and determine whether the net income was positive or negative.

 ### Run Time

 Currently, each web page is opened by the extension one after another, which costs a considerable amount of time for every company.
 As many pages as possible should be opened and mined for data simultaneously.